SEO really does have a lot to answer for. In fact, it’s changed my life.

-Having strong SEO is essential for getting your blog visible to people who may want to buy your digital products.
-You can also promote them in other ways, such as on social media.
+Having healthy SEO is essential for getting your blog visible to people who may want to buy your digital products.
+You can also promote these products in other ways, such as on social media like LinkedIn or Twitter.

 Popular types of digital products include e-books, online video courses, PDF checklists or cheatsheets, or templates to help people easily achieve important tasks.

 It’s fairly simple to create these products yourself using tools like Google Docs and Canva.
 Your digital product should help your target audience solve an important problem.

 If your digital products can help them make this transformation, then you’re likely to generate some healthy income.

 But it all starts with getting seen online, and that’s where SEO plays a critical role.
 It enables you to get off the social media hamster wheel and generate recurring income in the long run.

 Running display ads on your blog is another great way to use SEO to make money.

 Once your blog starts attracting traffic, you should consider monetizing it using ads.

 I waited until my blog had at least 1,000 visitors per day before setting up ads, but many people do it earlier than this.